Abel P. Upshur: USS Princeton explosion and death

 On February 28, 1844, Upshur joined President Tyler and about 400 other dignitaries examining the new steamship USS Princeton, which sailed down the Potomac River from Alexandria, Virginia.
-He; Gilmer, his successor as Secretary of the Navy; and four other passengers died.
-Many other officers and passengers were wounded when one of the ship's guns exploded near Fort Washington, Maryland, during a demonstration of its firing power.
+He and Gilmer, his successor as Secretary of the Navy, and four other passengers died when one of the ship's guns exploded near Fort Washington, Maryland, during a demonstration of its firing power, and many other officers and passengers were wounded.
 Upshur was buried at the Congressional Cemetery in Washington, DC.
 In 1874, later his remains were reinterred at Oak Hill Cemetery.